giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 {{< /tab >}}
 {{< /tabs >}}

 __Note__: In the above snippets you need to replace the `CLUSTER_NAME` and `BASE_DOMAIN` placeholder with the correct values, which is the name of the workload cluster you are configuring, and the base domain that you use for your installation.
-You can also derive them from the workload cluster's Kubernetes API endpoint, which has a URL in the format of `https://api.CLUSTER_NAME.BASE_DOMAIN`.
+You can also derive them from the workload cluster's Kubernetes API endpoint, which has an address in the format of `https://api.CLUSTER_NAME.BASE_DOMAIN`.

 ## Deploy the app to your cluster

-In this guide, we will use a single app deployment for each cluster that you want to authenticate towards.
+In this guide, you will use a single app deployment for each cluster that you want to authenticate towards.
 There are different ways to set up how you authenticate towards your Kubernetes API with Dex, but in our opinion, using a single deployment per cluster is more resilient than having a common Dex deployment for all your workload clusters.

-We'll use the [app platform]({{< relref "/vintage/getting-started/app-platform" >}}) to deploy the app, as it allows us to deploy apps across workload clusters using a single API endpoint.
-In this example, we create an `App` custom resource (CR) with the parameters to install our [`dex-app`](https://github.com/giantswarm/dex-app) in the desired cluster, and a `Secret` with the configuration values.
-The app platform also supports providing the configuration values in a `ConfigMap`, but in case of Dex some configuration values are credentials, therefore using a `Secret` is the preferred method.
-It is also possible to split the configuration values, provide the public part in a `ConfigMap` and the credentials in a `Secret`, but in this example we will provide the entire configuration in a `Secret`:
+You will use the [app platform]({{< relref "/overview/app-platform" >}}) to deploy the app, as it allows you to deploy apps across workload clusters using a single API endpoint.
+In this example, you create an `App` custom resource (CR) with the parameters to install your [`dex-app`](https://github.com/giantswarm/dex-app) in the desired cluster, and a `Secret` with the configuration values.
+The app platform also supports providing the configuration values in a `ConfigMap`, but in the case of Dex, some configuration values are credentials; therefore, using a `Secret` is the preferred method.
+It's also possible to split the configuration values, provide the public part in a `ConfigMap` and the credentials in a `Secret`, but in this example, you will provide the entire configuration in a `Secret`:

 ```yaml
 apiVersion: v1